 4. A permanent exclusion of fire hydrant signs from any requirement to go metric would then have been sought.

 There is a paradox in all of this.
 The national plan to provide the UK with a single, simple and universal measurement system was a principal reason for the metric changeover of fire hydrant signage, whereas it is just one of several reasons why it is in the UK national interest to convert road traffic signs¹.
 Yet it was lack of vision at the DfT that undermined some of the benefits of the progress with the metric changeover elsewhere in the UK economy.
-And now we see the consequences including, for example, excessive reliance on London’s financial sector for our prosperity, and performance in mathematics among 15 year-olds that is no better than the OECD average².
+And now we see the consequences including, for example, excessive reliance on London’s financial sector for our prosperity, and performance in mathematics among 15 year-olds that is no better than the Organisation for Economic Co-operation and Development (OECD) average².

 1. Reasons for converting road traffic signage include: